SatoshiumAI/satoshium-us/chronicle/schemas/source-record-schema.md

 * Corrections
 * authority boundaries

-The approved Source Type vocabulary is incorporated.
+The approved Evidence Type vocabulary is incorporated.

-Source Role, Source Record identifier namespace, Preservation State, and the location of Validation results remain intentionally unresolved pending operational evidence.
+Evidence Relationship Controlled Values, Evidence Record identifier namespace, Preservation State, and supporting-record Validation-result storage remain intentionally unresolved pending a real production Evidence Record.

+No machine-readable `evidence-record-schema.json` should be created merely for symmetry.
-A machine-readable `source-record-schema.json` should be created only after this human-readable specification is tested against the first production Source Record.
+It should be introduced only after this specification is exercised against a production Evidence Record that Chronicle actually needs.